marshallshen/security_architecture_and_engineering/embedded_systems_smart_devices.md

 > My coffee maker has CPU, can attacker launch any worthwhile attack to my coffee maker?
 - What is threat model?

 > Attack against smart tvs - send malicious TV programs to your TV - now that's a valuable attack!
-Captain midnight attack (TODO)
+[Captain midnight attack](http://en.wikipedia.org/wiki/Captain_Midnight_%28HBO%29).

 > Attack against `tire pressure sensor`: tire pressure sensor being put in the car by manufacterers.
 UC San Deigo researchers built a transmitter to confuse pressure sensor to notify drivers that the tire pressure is low.